maetl/offbyone.info/_posts/2013-07-16-endpoints-are-an-antipattern.md

 }
 {% endhighlight %}

+There are a lot of things about this representation that could be improved, but for simplicity’s sake, let’s focus on pagination and references to other resources.

-We can take the additional step of separating navigable hyperlinks from generic scalar data types, treating URLs as objects and borrowing the `href` attribute from HTML to make the representation consistent and self-documenting.
+The first thing we can do is separate navigable hyperlinks from generic scalar data types, treating URLs as objects and borrowing the `href` attribute from HTML to make the representation consistent and self-documenting.
+With each post having a unique hyperlink, we no longer need an explicit `id` attribute to define their identity.
+In some cases, we might still want to include an `id` field, but more often than not, this promulgates unnecessary coupling between API clients and back-end databases.
+Here, providing a hyperlink is enough.

 State transitions are represented by the `links` object, borrowed from the [HAL specification](http://stateless.co/hal_specification.html).
 The `count` of items is treated as a first-class attribute of the resource, so that valid knowledge about the collection no longer has to be cobbled together from the results of two separate requests.

-Clients can avoid having to manage incrementing and decrementing the page count and keeping track of this state.
+Now, clients can avoid having to manage incrementing and decrementing the page count and keeping track of this state.
 Instead, they can follow the `next` and `prev` links to transition between pages.

-While pagination might be a somewhat trivial example, it demonstrates the benefits of designing the structure of an API around capabilities and state transitions, rather than plain nouns-as-data.
+While pagination might be a somewhat trivial example, it demonstrates the benefits of designing the structure of an API around capabilities and state transitions, rather than nouns-as-data.

-The pagination example is so simple that it’s easy to overlook the fact that it’s even a state machine at all, but when we do model this explicitly, a whole lot of ambiguity and complexity melts away.
+The pagination links are so simple, it’s easy to overlook the fact they’re even a state machine at all, but when we do model this explicitly, a whole lot of ambiguity and complexity melts away.

 ---